SWUpdate: software update for embedded system

 Building a single image

-cpio is used as container for its simplicity.
-The resulting image is very simple to be built.
-The file describing the images (“sw-description”, but the name can be configured) must be the first file in the cpio archive.
+cpio is used as container format because of its simplicity and its ability to be streamed.
+The meta information file sw-description (default, see CONFIG_SETSWDESCRIPTION) describing the images in the container must be the first file in the cpio archive.
+The images follow it, in any order.

-To produce an image, a script like this can be used:
+To produce an image, a script like the following can be used:

 CONTAINER_VER="1.0"